sakkarose/mizublog/content/posts/2023-12-30_my-cybersecurity-toolkit.md

 * [`LiME`](https://github.com/504ensicsLabs/LiME):  Loadable Kernel Module (LKM) that captures the contents of volatile memory (RAM) for later analysis.

 #### **Threat Intelligence Analysis**
-Collecting, analyzing, and disseminating threat information. *(Distinct from Blue Team's "Threat Intelligence" in that this is a specialized function, often performed by dedicated analysts.)*
+Collecting, analyzing, and disseminating threat information. *(Distinct from Blue Team's which is often performed by dedicated analysts.)*

 #### **Security Operations Center (SOC) Operations**
-The day-to-day running of the SOC, including monitoring, incident response, and threat hunting. *(This is an *operational function* that uses tools from many categories.)*
+The day-to-day running of the SOC, including monitoring, incident response, and threat hunting.

 #### **Vulnerability Research**
-Discovering new vulnerabilities.  *(This can support both Red and Blue teams.)*
+Discovering new vulnerabilities.

 #### **Security Management**
 Overseeing all aspects of an organization's security program. *(This is a *management* function, not a technical one.)*